 5 Effects of Too Much Engine Oil in a Toro Lawn Mower

 With too much oil in the Toro engine, the crankshaft and rod will have to push through excessive oil and not move freely.

 This causes the crankcase pressure to increase and puts the internal engine parts under load.

 The valve spring and rocker arm will get hot.
 The oil might not flow properly which can creates heat.
 This problem is further magnified by the aluminum that most engines are made with creating more heat.

 The engine can get so hot it can pop out a valve guide or a valve seat from the engine block.
 If this happens to your engine you will need to have your engine scraped out by an experienced small engine mechanic.

-2. Engine Seal Damage on a Toro Mower Engine
+2. Engine Seal Damage

 Adding too much oil increases pressure in the crankcase.
 This pressure may blow out the seals and oil will drain out of the engine.